DigitalPublishingToolkit/NN09/md/10Rules.md

 thought was true.
 Let us scrutinize everything, take nothing for granted, and distrust those who claim to have ‘known all along’.
 In the New Game, the rules have changed so fundamentally that many aspects need rethinking.
-In such situations, a certain reluctance to get off the beaten track is quite natural.
+In such situations a certain reluctance to get off the beaten track is quite natural.
 But what was good before may suddenly turn stale.
-What used to promise freedom could be a new kind of prison today – or vice versa.
+What used to be a promise of freedom could be a new kind of prison today – or vice versa.

 ## The Empire Strikes Back